The Ascension Project

 Starship Movement and Combat

 The rules for starship combat are based on the rules for character combat.
-Like character-scale combat, starship battles unfold on a square grid, with each starship occupying one or more squares on the grid.
+Unlike character-scale combat, starship battles unfold on a hex grid, with each starship occupying one or more hexs on the grid.
 As with character-scale combat, starship battles play out in rounds.

 Several fundamental statistics determine how well a starship performs in combat.
 This section summarizes these vital statistics, and the following sections detail how to use them.